The Fancy Stuff

 and Engineering Conference (WISE), and the Withinsight Canadian Student Leadership Conference.
 For 20 years, I taught thousands of career strategies classes to university undergraduates and graduates in diverse disciplines ranging from engineering to art history.
-I have also counselled Executive MBA students and have developed and delivered a career strategies course for technology students in community
+I have also worked with Executive MBA and MBA students and have developed and delivered a career strategies course for technology students in community